sixpack/sixpack-java/README.md

 ### Contributing

-0. For this repo and clone your fork
+0. Fork this repo and clone your fork
 0. Make your desired changes
 0. Add tests for your new feature and ensure all tests are passing
 0. Commit and push